memorius/policy-auction/README-datastructures.txt

 parties:
   Assuming we want to track policies by political party, this is the list of parties.

-policies_edit_history:
-  Permanent records of all changes made to policies.
-  This will affect how people vote, so should be tracked for use in our analysis, though probably not displayed to non-admin users.

 users_by_name:
   This is an index for records in "users" by username.